antoniogbn/tprog/README.md

 python tprog.py tasks.yaml
 ```

 ## Examples :

+# Using TPROG with REST API :
+This example shows how to use TPROG to add customer and accounts information using REST API in a [PortaOne Softswitch](https://www.portaone.com/products/portaswitch) server.
+...

+# Using TPROG with SOAP API :
+This example shows how to use TPROG to add Phones and Numbers  information using SOAP AXL API in a [Cisco CUCM](https://www.cisco.com/c/en/us/products/unified-communications/unified-communications-manager-callmanager/index.html) server.
+...

+# Using TPROG with SSH :
+This example shows how to use TPROG to add dial-peer configuration using SSH command line instructions to a [Cisco Voice Gateway] (https://www.cisco.com/c/en/us/td/docs/voice_ip_comm/cucme/srnd/design/guide/cmesrnd/gatewy.html.
+...

 ## About :

-The TPROG tool is the result of a MSc study currently in course with [Universidade Federal Fluminense](http://mesc.sites.uff.br/)
+The TPROG tool is the result of a MSc. study currently in course with [Universidade Federal Fluminense](http://mesc.sites.uff.br/)

 Authors :